Faculty of Arts and Humanities

 Welcome to the Arts and Humanities Bursary Information Hub!

 Here you will find information about bursaries that are currently administered by the Arts and Humanities Bursary Office, as well as links to other bursaries that may be relevant to students in the Arts and Humanities.
-The bursary hub is updated whenever a new bursary offer becomes available, so please do check back regularly.
+We are currently updating our Bursary Hub, so do check back regularly.

 TELL ME MORE!